riatlabs/cdc-badge/docs/design-choices.md

 With equation (3) it is clear that the TPS613222A will work in Continuous Current Mode (CCM).
 Thus with equation (4) we got the peak current.

-Again the best option was the [SL0420-2R2M](https://wmsc.lcsc.com/wmsc/upload/file/pdf/v2/C22463806.pdf).
+We again opted for the SL0420-2R2M.

 ##### Schottky Diode Selection
 In order to support output currents over 0.5 A the TPS613222A needs a schottky diode in parallel with it's internal high-side MOSFET.
-Section 8.2.2.2.2 of the datasheet recommends selecting a diode with an average current rating greater than the output current (1.8A) and greater than the inductor peal current (3.18A).
+Section 8.2.2.2.2 of the datasheet recommends selecting a diode with an average current rating greater than the output current (1.8A) and greater than the inductor peak current (3.18A).

 The [MDD SS54](https://www.mdddiodes.com/product/schottky-diode-sma-series-ss54/)